claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 frames or IMU events, have very different storage requirements, and forcing them all into a [32 bit address, 32 bit timestamp] pair like in [version 2.0](#aedat-2.0) is highly inefficient.
-Also having the interpretation of data depending on jAER’s AEChip class, such as for the polarity (luminosity change) events, or depending on external header data, such as for the IMU (Inertial Measurement Unit) event data ranges, is very complex and error-prone.
+Also having the interpretation of data depending on jAER's AEChip class, such as for the polarity (luminosity change) events, or depending on external header data, such as for the IMU (Inertial Measurement Unit) event data ranges, is very complex and error-prone.